Blazar emission mechanisms

 - Their study could provide clues to the processes happening close to the black hole, not visible through direct imaging.

-- As these material falls towards the black hole, their gravitational energy gets converted to light forming active galactic nuclei (AGN).
+- As this material falls towards the black hole, their gravitational energy gets converted to light forming active galactic nuclei (AGN).

-- A minority of AGN (~15%) emit collimated charged particles called jets travelling at speeds close to the speed of light.
+- A minority of AGN (~15%) emit collimated charged particles called jets traveling at speeds close to the speed of light.